ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 In this post, we've explored the basics of validating client certificates in API Management.
 As demonstrated, there are two ways to validate a client certificate.
 You can either use the `validate-client-certificate` policy or the `context.Request.Certificate` property.

-Using Bicep in combination with the Azure CLI is a great way to automate the deployment of resources, including API Management and its APIs, to Azure.
+Using Bicep in combination with the Azure CLI is a great way to automate the deployment of your resources, including API Management and its APIs, to Azure.
 It also provides an easy way to deploy your CA and client certificates to API Management.

 The end result of this blog post can be found [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/apim-client-certificate-series/01-validate-client-certificate-in-apim).